-Delhi HC stays Income Tax department’s proceedings against Centre for Policy Research
+Delhi HC stays Income Tax proceedings against Centre for Policy Research

 In September, the think tank, along with the non-governmental organisation Oxfam India and the Independent and Public Spirited Media Foundation in Bengaluru, were raided by the Income Tax department.

 In March, the Ministry of Home Affairs suspended the Foreign Contribution Regulation Act licence of the Centre for Policy Research for 180 days.
-The ministry said that the action was taken based on the findings submitted by the Income Tax department, which suggested that certain provisions of FCRA were not followed by the think tank.
+The ministry said that the action was taken based on the findings submitted by the Income Tax department, which suggested that certain provisions of Foreign Contribution Regulation Act were not followed by the think tank.

 During Wednesday’s hearing, Senior Advocate Arvind P Datar, appearing for the Centre for Policy Research, contended that the Income Tax department did not furnish the entire survey report to the think tank even though it formed the basis for triggering the reassessment proceedings, reported The Indian Express.